sushilkumarhere/talent_online/README.md

 # Django_University
-A Education  application made on Django 2.
+A Educational application made on Django

 ![ezgif com-video-to-gif](http://talent.pythonanywhere.com/about/)